ajunlonglive/MoroutinesProject/Docs/README_EN.md

 ![image](https://user-images.githubusercontent.com/5365111/129799598-7ebef6dc-a78b-4174-858a-07338e400a3f.png)

 ### Result of moroutine
-You can also easily get the last object that was set in the `Current` property of the generated enumerator via the `LastResult` property of the moroutine.
+You can also easily get the last object (which was returned by the `yeild return` statement) via the `LastResult` property of the morutina.

 ```c#
 private IEnumerator Start()